trihargianto/trihargianto.com/content/blog/2024-06-16-methods-to-understand-and-recall-legacy-code/index.en.md

 ---
 title: Methods to Understand and Recall Legacy Code
 slug: methods-to-understand-and-recall-legacy-code
-description: How me and my team have better decision making when facing legacy code
+description: How my team and I can make better decisions when faced with legacy code
 category: blog
 featured: cover.jpg
 lang: en